 - Web proxies – a web proxy is by definition a shared proxy as it provides a user interface that can be accessed by anyone.
 Thus, all the users of a particular web proxy are sharing the public proxy server and obtain the desired Internet resources using the same IP address.

 - HTTP proxies – an HTTP proxy can be both shared by a number of users (if it is open proxy and listed on proxy lists or used by more clients of a premium proxy service) or dedicated (if it is used only by a small number of persons and does not share the IP with other proxy users).

 - SOCKS proxies – a SOCKS proxy, as well as an HTTP proxy, can be shared or dedicated (private proxy server).

 Where to find shared proxies?

 Most of the proxies offered by proxy services or those you may found on proxy lists are shared as they are cheaper and easier to maintain.
-You may take a look to my proxy tools page or take Google search on “shared proxy,” “shared IP proxies,” or “shared HTTP proxy.”back to menu ↑
+You may take a look to my proxy tools page, check my Instant Proxies review, or take Google search on “shared proxy,” “shared IP proxies,” or “shared HTTP proxy.”back to menu ↑

 Advantages of shared proxies